 Everybody knows that we used to be six wives

 But we wanna say before we drop the curtain

 Nothing is for sure, nothing is for certain

 All that we know is that we used to be six wives !

-- True Companions: "Six," the closing number, imagines a world where the women (except Jane Seymour) never married Henry, and instead met and became friends and a girl group!
+- True Companions: "Six", the closing number, imagines a world where the women (except Jane Seymour) never married Henry, and instead met and became friends as well as a girl group!

 - The Unapologetic: Anne Boleyn, proudly so.
 She insists she meant no harm, but also refuses to apologize for anything she said and did, even as it got her killed.

 - You might think Catherine of Aragon's loyalty ultimately lies with Henry, but really it's with God and the Catholic Church.
 She believed herself to be the one true Queen of England and wife of Henry VIII, to the bitter end.